Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-We researched food waste and audited our own waste over a week, it was a fascinating and scary result.
+Pretty well.

 Did the resource encourage new ways of thinking and talking about the value food?